redox-os/website/content/news/this-month-241231.md

 - bjorn3 did many improvements and cleanup on video drivers
 - bjorn3 did many refactorings on the graphics and input subsystems
 - bjorn3 migrated all video drivers to the `redox-scheme` library
-- bjorn3 created the `driver-graphics` library to unify code
-- bjorn3 created the `graphics-ipc` library to unify code
+- bjorn3 created the `driver-graphics` and `graphics-ipc` libraries to unify code
 - bjorn3 reduced the `fbcond` daemon and created the `fbbootlogd` daemon to fix boot deadlocks
 - bjorn3 removed blocking on any graphics driver
 - bjorn3 updated the `redox-scheme` library version